 Leaks can occur around an improperly fitted mask.
 Many people who use a nose-only mask may also find that they sleep with their mouth open, allowing air and moisture to escape.

-There are many strategies to try and avoid dry mouth with CPAP.
+There are many strategies to try and avoid CPAP dry mouth.
 First, make sure your current CPAP mask is properly fitted.
 This helps avoid leaks.

 Using a humidifier in your CPAP can help, although it may not be enough if you have leaks or have your mouth open.

 Strategies to keep your mouth closed include using a chin strap that pulls the mouth closed.
-Some people even tape their mouth closed.
+Some people even tape their mouths closed.